 Why does this work exactly?

-My theory only, like I said… but worth testing it out.
-If you do, let me know of your results in the comment section below.
+It my theory only, but worth testing it out.
+If you do, let me knof your results in the comment section below.

 #5- Sneak in Extra Subscribe Button in Your Channel Art

 You probably know that you can link to external sites in your Channel art, right?

 What you might not know is that you don’t have to link to external sites in your channel art.

 No, you can easily add in extra subscribe button for people to click on.
 And this one is very prominent too.

 Simply create a YouTube “subscribe me” link and add it alongside other off-site links.